 From the Analyze menu, select Serial Error Detector.
+Error detector is not available on DPO70000SX instruments.

 The Serial Error Detector requires option ERRDT.
 The oscilloscope Error Detector conducts Bit, Frame, Symbol, and Character tests much like a BERT.
 It has the advantage that it not only counts the errors and computes the error rates, but it also shows you where the error occurs in the signal and it allows you to connect probes to other channels to debug the source of the errors, such as crosstalk.